• Skip to Content

 Transfer Status: None Degree Applicable: AS

 Occupational Work Experience is designed for students who work or volunteer in a field related to their career major.
 Students are required to provide evidence that they are enrolled in an automotive technology course(s).
-Students can earn one unit of credit for each 60 hours of unpaid volunteer time or 75 hours of paid work during the semester.
-Students can repeat Occupational Work Experience, combined with General Work Experience, or alone, up to a maximum of 16 units.
+Students can earn one unit of credit for each 54 hours of work during the semester.
+Students can repeat Occupational Work Experience, combined with General Work Experience, or alone, up to a maximum of 14 units.
 Internship/job placement is not guaranteed.

 Lecture Hours: None Lab Hours: 2.07 Repeatable: Yes Grading: O